AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 # Hosting: Where your files are going to live.
 Github pages it's my choice of hosting for static web pages because it is free and you can edit all your files inside of github without needing an editor.

-It's use is a little bit more oriented to programmers, but don't let this discourage you, once you get the hang out of it, it's going to be your(and your pocket) best friend.
+It's use is more oriented to programmers, but don't let this discourage you, once you get the hang out of it, it's going to be your (and your pocket) best friend.

-For now create an account at github.com, we are going to use it later.
+For now create an account at [Github](https://github.com/), we are going to use it later.

 # The design
 If you are a web designer you probably already have your webpage all set and ready to uploading, if you are like me, you will probably need to buy a theme or contract a designer to design your awesome page.